ykameshrao/spring-mvc-angular-js-hibernate-bootstrap-java-single-page-jwt-auth-rest-api-webapp-framework/README.md

-# Spring MVC AngularJS Java Stack based Single Page WebApp Template Project with JWT Token Authenticated RESTful APIs
+# Spring MVC AngularJS Hibernate Twitter Bootstrap Java Stack based Single Page WebApp Template Project with JWT Token Authenticated RESTful APIs

 ### Introduction ###
 Now bringing you the much needed and long pending update to my previous Java Web App Template that I was trying to put together for quite some time now where I am showcasing a template project that can be taken as is to begin developing a modern AngularJS web app backed by Spring and Java.